brucemack/microlink/README.md

 ## DB9 Connector Pinout

-The MicroLink device provides a DB9 connector with the following pinout:
+The MicroLink device provides a DB9 (female) connector with the following pinout:

 * Pin 1: Audio out (rig microphone in)
 * Pin 2: PTT out (rig PTT in).
 This pin will be pulled to rig ground to key the rig.